My research currently focuses on star formation, dust polarization, and millimeter

 The results from the TADPOL survey (click here), published in 2014, show that the magnetic fields in a subset of the low-mass protostellar cores we observed may have been wrapped up by core rotation, and that overall, outflows and small-scale magnetic fields these objects are randomly aligned.
 These results are consistent with the first results from the TADPOL survey, which discussed the misalignment of magnetic fields and outflows, and were published in the Astrophysical Journal (click here) in 2013.

-In the spring of 2010, I began working with Dick Plambeck, a research astronomer at UC Berkeley, on the testing, installation, and calibration of the 1mm dual-polarization receiver system for CARMA.
-CARMA’s polarization capabilities have been available to all observers since the spring of 2012.
+Along with Dick Plambeck, a research astronomer at UC Berkeley, I tested, installed, and calibrated the CARMA dual-polarization receiver system, which has been available to all observers since the spring of 2012.

-And rewinding back to the beginning: my research career started in the summer of 2005, when I worked as an NSF REU intern with physics and astronomy professor Dan Watson at the University of Rochester.
-I worked on a sample of Class 0 protostars observed by the Spitzer Space Telescope; our work resulted in a paper in Nature discussing the observational signatures of an accretion shock caused by material falling from the protostellar envelope onto the deeply embedded protostellar disk of the protostar NGC 1333-IRAS 4B.
+My research career began in the summer of 2005, when I worked as an NSF REU intern with astronomy professor Dan Watson at the University of Rochester, analyzing a sample of Class 0 protostars observed by the Spitzer Space Telescope.
+Our work was published in a Nature article (click here) that discussed the observational signatures of an accretion shock caused by material falling from the protostellar envelope onto the deeply embedded protostellar disk of the protostar NGC 1333-IRAS 4B.